CamilleLeclerc/InsularHotspotsMultifacetedDiversity/README.md

 # Insular hotspots and multifaceted diversity
-📦 R code and data associated with the paper of Leclerc *et al.* (submitted).
+📦 R code and data associated with the paper of Leclerc *et al.* (accepted).

 ---
 # Goal